There is no Enriques surface over the integers: Classification of certain jacobian fibrations

 \proof Let $J_a$ be the unstable fiber, with $1\leq r_a\leq 9$ irreducible components and $n_a=2r_a+1$ rational points.
 Note that the latter is odd.
 Without restriction, we may assume that $a$ is given by $t=0$.
 Write $b,c\in\PP^1$ for the remaining two rational points, whence

 First, assume that $r_a\geq 6$.
 To start with, we consider the situation that both fibers $J_b$ and $J_c$ are smooth.
 Applying an automorphism of the projective line, we may assume that the first is ordinary.
 Then $n_b$ is even.
 By \eqref{cardinality} the number $n_c$ is also even, hence $J_c$ is also ordinary.
 Write $J_b=E_{2i}$ and $J_c=E_{2j}$.
-Applying another automorphism of the projective line, we may assume $2\geq i\geq j\geq 1$, and that $b$ is given by $t=1$.
-Set $m=r_a$.
-From \eqref{cardinality} one infers $m+i+j=12$.
-Using $i+j\leq 4$ we obtain $m\geq 8$.
+Applying another automorphism of the projective line, we may assume that $b$ is given by $t=1$.
+Recall that $r_a\geq 1$ is the number of irreducible components in $J_a$.
+From \eqref{cardinality} one infers $r_a+i+j=12$.
+Using $i+j\leq 4$ we obtain $r_a\geq 8$.
 Consequently, the possible configurations of fibers over rational points are

 In the first and last cases, Lang's Classification \cite{Lang 2000} tells us that there must be an additional singular geometric fiber, which is unique and has Kodaira symbol $\I_1$.
 This uniqueness ensures that it comes from a fiber over a rational point, contradiction.